lakshyatyagi24/Unlock-Synoriq/Web Development Tutorials/readme.md

 * Head contains meta tags, title, link to the external sheets.
 * Body contains the displayed content of any webpage.
 * For comment use `<!-- -->` which will be ignored while loading by a browser.
+###### Tutorial 4
+* SEO (Search engine optimization) is used to increase web traffic.
+* Meta tags used to improve the SEO of the website.
+* link use to import external CSS file.
+* use script to import external JS files.